Confidenceman02/django-elm/README_pypi.md

 We are using the `IntFlag` class which enforces that the type of value that can be passed to our `Main.elm` program is an `int`.
-If we pass anything other than an `int` to `MainFlags` an error will be raised just like the one we saw when we used the value `MainFlags.parse("hello Elm!")`.
+If we pass anything other than an `int` to `MainFlags.parse` an error will be raised just like the one we saw when we used the value `MainFlags.parse("hello Elm!")`.

-The `IntFlag` class is also directly related to the contract that exists in our Elm program as seen in `elm_programs/static_src/src/Models/Main.elm`:
+The `IntFlag` class is intrinsic to the model that exists in our `Main.elm` program as seen in `elm_programs/static_src/src/Models/Main.elm`:

 ```elm